-I am happy to reply to short, specific questions via email and will answer as promptly as possible (usually it takes me approximately one week to respond to a given email).
-However, I cannot guarantee that you will have a reply within a specific amount of time.
-If you have detailed questions on the course material, it is more appropriate to see me during my office hours, or make an appointment to see me personally in my office.
-Assignments and Evaluation:
+I am happy to reply to short, specific questions via e-mail, and will answer as promptly as possible (approximately one week turn-around).
+However, I cannot guarantee that you will have a reply within any specific amount of time.
+If you have detailed questions on the course material it is more appropriate to make an appointment and see me personally at my office.